vinodmeesap/cordova-background-geolocation/README.md

 ![distanceFilter at city scale](https://dl.dropboxusercontent.com/u/2319755/cordova-background-geolocaiton/distance-filter-city.png)

+####`@param {Integer millis} [10000] activityRecognitionInterval`

+Defaults to `10000` (10 seconds).
+The desired time between activity detections.
+Larger values will result in fewer activity detections while improving battery life.
+A value of 0 will result in activity detections at the fastest possible rate.

+####`@param {Integer millis} minimumActivityRecognitionConfidence`

+Each activity-recognition-result returned by the API is tagged with a "confidence" level expressed as a %.
+You can set your desired confidence to trigger a state-change.
+Defaults to `80`.

+####`@param {Integer minutes} stopTimeout`

+The number of miutes to wait before turning off the GPS after the ActivityRecognition System (ARS) detects the device is `STILL` (**Android:** defaults to 0, no timeout, **iOS:** defaults to 5min).
+If you don't set a value, the plugin is eager to turn off the GPS ASAP.
+An example use-case for this configuration is to delay GPS OFF while in a car waiting at a traffic light.

 ####`@param {Boolean} stopOnTerminate`
 Enable this in order to force a stop() when the application terminated (e.g. on iOS, double-tap home button, swipe away the app).
 On Android, ```stopOnTerminate: false``` will cause the plugin to operate as a headless background-service (in this case, you should configure an #url in order for the background-service to send the location to your server)